lluz55/odin-flagparse/README.md

 - rune
 - f32
 - f64

+Duplicate character or string arguments are strictly not allowed.
+Character 'h' and string "help" are reserved for argparse's built-in usage printing.

 Parsing these values is acheived with any of the following:
 - `parse_valid_args :: proc(args: []string) -> []string` which parses a supplied string array and returns